ESMValGroup/ESMValTool/doc/sphinx/source/recipes/recipe_monitor.rst

 Each entry in `variable` correspond to a variable definitions.
 Use the default entry to apply generic options to al variables.
-See below a sample with coments to define each option
+See below a sample with comments to define each option

 .. code-block:: yaml
    variables:
       # Define default.
 Variable definitions completely override the default
       # not just the values defined.
-If you want only overriden values, use
+If you want to override only the defined
-      # yaml anchors
+      # values, use yaml anchors as shown
       default: &default
          colors: RdYlBu_r # Matplotlib colormap to use for the co,orbar
          N: 20 # Number of map intervals to plot